followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/3 Methods/expandRow(key).md

 ===================================================================

 <!--shortDescription-->
-Expands a specific row.
+Expands a row with a specific key.
 <!--/shortDescription-->

 <!--paramName1-->key<!--/paramName1-->
 <!--paramType1-->any<!--/paramType1-->
 <!--paramDescription1-->
-The row key.
+The row's key.
 <!--/paramDescription1-->

 <!--returnType-->Promise<void><!--/returnType-->